Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Weekly Grooming Checklist

-• Comb through high-friction areas
+• Comb through high-friction zones

 F1 vs F1B Bernedoodle Personality

-Exercise, Training, and Mental Stimulation
+Exercise, Training, And Mental Stimulation

-Best Outlets for Many F1B Bernedoodles
+Best Outlets for Many F1Bs:

 • sniff walks

-• obedience games
+• Games of obedience

 • puzzle feeding

-• retrieve
+• Find and retrieve

 • structured play

-• short training sessions throughout the day
+• brief training sessions during the day

 Common Training Challenges